-You can make an online store with Google Sites by embedding a 3rd party storefront into your Google Site because this website builder allows you to embed HTML.
 Google Sites is a free website builder designed for personal use and not intended for e-commerce, but if you want to add an online store, it is possible.

-First off, there is no natively supported shopping cart for Google Sites.
 You must create an account with a 3rd party option that allows you to embed their storefront, then use the “embed HTML” code snippet within Google Sites to have it appear on your website.

 Thus, adding a storefront for physical and digital products is technically possible.
 The only thing you need to get started is an e-commerce platform that provides you a storefront and the ability to embed that storefront, then a dedicated page on your Google Site where the embedded store will appear.

-My recommended shopping cart platforms for Google Sites
+My recommended storefronts Google Sites

 I’ll cover my top choices for any Google Site owner looking to do this.
 To add e-commerce functionality to your Google Site, you need a shopping cart and storefront to add your products.
 You have a few different options.